Dandelions are often described as a wild superfood.

-Throughout the year, the new flowers and the flower buds of dandelions are edible, but are most abundant in summer.
+Throughout the year, the new flowers and the flower buds of dandelions are also edible, but are most abundant in summer.

-Dandelion flower wine is a particularly popular wildflower wine - and there are nearly as many methods for making it as makers.
+Dandelion flower wine is a popular wildflower wine - and there are nearly as many methods for making it as makers.
 Try this website for starters.
 Gwen Skinner's now out-of-print book Simply Living contains several recipes too.
 You can find it in libraries and second-hand bookstores.

 The trouble with dandelions

 Dandelions are notoriously tricky to identify at first, because of the many lookalikes also growing wild.
 This is such an accepted phenomenon it even has its own entry on Wikipedia - damned yellow composites (DYCs).

 Dandelions are distinguishable from other DYCs by their unbranching, hollow flower stems and smooth, usually highly toothed leaves.

 Common dandelion imposters in NZ include catsear, hawkbit, and hawkweed.